karpour/internetarchive-ts/issues.md

 }
 ```

-This means that at one point during indexing in ElasticSearch, subject fields actually do get split on semicolons, however the item metadata itself still has the un-split string as subject, introducing an inconsistency between item metadata and search result.
+What I assume is that at one point during indexing in ElasticSearch, subject fields actually do get split on semicolons, however the item metadata itself still has the un-split string as subject, introducing an inconsistency between item metadata and search result.

-# Any field does not contain does not work in search
+# "Any field" + "does not contain" does not work in search

 Filling the form to set `Any field` to `does not contain` and value to `computer` produces results that all contain the word computer.